 But that’s the worst-case scenario.
 If you manage a lump sum wisely, you can pay off your debts, build a savings account, and start an investment portfolio that will build you a nest egg over the long term.

-We always suggest getting the advice of a fee-only financial advisor if the lump sum you receive is a significant amount.Wealthsimple Invest is an automated way to grow your money like the world's most sophisticated investors.
+We always suggest getting the advice of a fee-only financial advisor if the lump sum you receive is a significant amount.Wealthsimple offers an automated way to grow your money like the world's most sophisticated investors.
 Get started and we'll build you a personalized investment portfolio in a matter of minutes.

 What is a lump sum?